lucyaspridis/lucyaspridis/README.md

 ### Languages and softwares 🐍

 - **R programming**: Proficient, regularly use R for data analysis and visualisation.
-I’m comfortable applying it to a wide range of tasks and continue to leverage it in my current projects.
+I’m comfortable applying it to a wide range of tasks and continue to leverage it in my current projects, including automation tasks.
-- **R Shiny**: Currently exploring R Shiny and enjoying the process of learning to build interactive web apps with it.
+- **R Shiny**: Regularly using R Shiny to build an interactive web app collaboratively.
 - **Python programming**: Experienced, have used Python extensively for machine learning, data processing, and automation tasks.

 ### Current project 🧵